hpssjellis/neuro-ml/README.md

 - **Published negative-feedback example (DishBrain, Kagan et al. 2022):** unpredictable stimulation around 150 mV at 5 Hz for approximately 4 seconds following a "miss."
 - **Published positive-feedback logic:** predictable, low-entropy stimulation following a "hit" — reward is defined by predictability, not by a distinct reward waveform.
 - Both the CL1 and MaxOne handle charge-balancing and safe stimulation envelopes at the hardware/firmware level, so student work should be scoped to schedule and geometry design on top of these built-in safety constraints rather than raw electrical parameter selection.
+- The Stage 0 sandbox's 0–50 Hz training-frequency range is a simplified, non-biological placeholder for this predictable/unpredictable and low/high-frequency distinction — useful for building intuition, but explicitly not a substitute for the validated hardware-level parameters used at Stages 1 and 2.

 ## Three-Year Research Pipeline

-### Year 1: Rapid Closed-Loop Exploration (CL1)
+### Year 1: Simulation-First Rapid Exploration (Sandbox + CL1)

 Students focus on:

+- protocol design and rehearsal in the browser-based sandbox (no hardware dependency, usable from day one of the course)
 - reinforcement algorithms
 - adaptive control
 - software development
 - behavioral analysis

-The objective is high-throughput experimentation, feasible even via remote/cloud access to a CL1 unit if a physical unit is not locally available.
+The objective is high-throughput experimentation — starting entirely in simulation, then moving promising designs to the CL1 — feasible even via remote/cloud access to a CL1 unit if a physical unit is not locally available.

 ### Year 2: Longitudinal Learning Studies (CL1 + MaxOne)